-In addition to the above state law, we are requiring that upon return to school after an absence, even if a student has left school ill with parent permission or is on medical status students will report to the attendance office before school starts with a written note from their parent/guardian (or doctor, if applicable) which explains the absence.
-Any student who does not bring a note from a parent or guardian upon returning to school, must submit the required note(s) by the following morning unless other arrangements have been made with the dean of students.
+In addition to the above state law, we are requiring that upon return to school after an absence, even if a student has left school ill with parent permission, or if the student is on medical status, students still need to report to the attendance office before school starts with a written note from their parent/guardian, or doctor if applicable, which explains the absence.
+Any student who does not bring a note from a parent/guardian upon returning to school, must submit the required note(s) by the following morning unless other arrangements have been made with the assistant principals.
 Notes not received within five days may result in the absence being permanently recorded as unexcused.
 Failure to follow the above policy will result in the student's absence being recorded as unexcused.
-STUDENTS WILL BE REQUIRED TO HAVE A PARENT OR GUARDIAN SIGN ALL EXCUSES, NOTES AND OTHER REQUIRED OR NECESSARY FORMS.
-The note must contain: 1) student's name 2) date(s) of absence 3) reason for absence 4) signature of parent or guardian and 5) a telephone number where parent can be reached.
+STUDENTS WILL BE REQUIRED TO HAVE A PARENT/GUARDIAN SIGN ALL EXCUSES, NOTES, AND OTHER REQUIRED OR NECESSARY FORMS.
+The note must contain: student name, date(s) of absence, reason for absence and signature and phone number of the parent/guardian.
 Please be reminded that a parent request for an excused absence from school may not constitute a school excused absence.
 The student will then be issued an admit slip which is to be presented to each of his teachers during the day.
-The slip will be returned by the last teacher whose class was missed.
-The teacher will return it to the office at the end of the school day.
+The slip will be returned by the last teacher whose class was missed at the end of the school day.
 School policy states that students who are absent for 10 days during the school year, excused or unexcused, will be put on medical status.
 At this point, only a medical note, court excuse, death in the immediate family or principal's approval will be accepted.